What can you do to get the best performance out of commercetools platform?

 - When doing bulk downloads, we recommend using the “process” implementation of our Node.js SDK “base” service, which implements best practice defaults and patterns.
 Feel free to implement a similar pattern in your preferred stack.

-If you offer product filtering by category to your users (not the full-text search and result should contain products assigned to filtered category plus products assigned to its subcategories then it is more efficient if products assigned to subcategories are assigned to filtered category too.
-This can be done either manually or by a scheduled background job.
-Otherwise you have to include the IDs of all subcategories into the filter expression.
+If you offer product filtering by category to your users (not the full-text search) and result should contain products assigned to filtered category plus products assigned to its subcategories use the filter by category subtree.

 When searching for products, the platform will by default try to find the variants within the products which are matching the search criteria.
 Those variants are then marked in the search response with